Hart The Band: 2014-2016: Singles

-H_art The Band gained popularity in 2014, with the release of their song Uliza Kiatu.
-Stellar Murumba as an "afro-fusion modern song synchronized with spoken word" The song highlighted the difficulties that men face when dating.
-Lyrics such as “Masaibu ninayoyapitia, kukupeleka dinner", are a reflection of the struggles men undergo to afford a dinner date.
+H_art The Band gained popularity in 2014, with the release of their song "Uliza Kiatu".
+Stellar Murumba describes the song as an "afro-fusion modern song synchronized with spoken word" The song highlighted the difficulties that men face when dating.
+Lyrics such as "Masaibu ninayoyapitia, kukupeleka dinner", are a reflection of the struggles men undergo to afford a dinner date.

-The song was followed up by another single, Nikutazama, released in December 2014.
+The song was followed up by another single, "Nikutazama", released in December 2014.
 The song was a love song appreciating African beauty.
 This song landed them two nominations at the All Africa Music Awards in 2015.
 In 2015, they released the singles Lovephobic and Baby Love.

-In 2016, they released their first collaboration, Adabu, with Kenyan musician Dela.
-In the same year they released Masheesha, a collaboration with Kenyan musician Bensoul.
-Masheesha talked about ordering shisha in a club without having the money to pay for it.
+In 2016, they released their first collaboration, "Adabu", with Kenyan musician Dela.
+In the same year they released "Masheesha", a collaboration with Kenyan musician Bensoul.
+"Masheesha" talked about ordering sheesha in a club without having the money to pay for it.
 Unlike their previous releases, these new singles leaned into a pop sound and were club bangers in Kenya.
-Abigail Arunga wrote "H_art the Band has distinctively managed to disengage themselves from their initial spoken word style fame, crossing the bridge towards more commercial club-bangers with their recent hits "Adabu" and now, "Masheesha".
+Abigail Arunga wrote "H_art the Band has distinctively managed to disengage themselves from their initial spoken word style fame, crossing the bridge towards more commercial club-bangers with their recent hits 'Adabu' and now, 'Masheesha.